 So you want more tomatoes?
 It’s simple…. start pruning tomato plants!
 You’ll get the greatest yield when you learn how to prune tomato plants.

-In this article, we share tips on HOW TO enjoy your tomato growing experience more with smart pruning for better yields.
+In this article, we share tips on HOW TO enjoy your tomato growing experience more with smart tomato plant pruning for better yields.
 Read on to learn more on how to prune tomatoes.

 Growing tomatoes is somewhat akin to growing bonsai.
 It takes quite a bit of care and attention to train your plants and manipulate fruit production.